gemmaellis16/memory_game/README.md

  * To be able to turn the sound off if it becomes too distracting.

- * To know that it's safe for my child to use and that there are no links etc.
+ * To know that it's safe for my child to use and that there are no links to anything that is not child friendly.

  * Be able to contact the game developer if I have any questions.